openhab/openhab-docs/_addons_bindings/zwave/readme.md

 #### Mesh Heal

 Sometimes the Z-Wave mesh can get messed up and nodes can become 'lost'.
-In theory, the Z-Wave controller should automatically resolve these issues, and any device that finds itself orphaned from the network should send a *Explorer Frames* to request a routing update.
+In theory, the Z-Wave controller should automatically resolve most of these issues, and any device that finds itself orphaned from the network should send a *Explorer Frames* to request a routing update (note: this is a Z-Wave Plus feature only).

 In order to manually repair the mesh, the binding implements a *mesh heal* function.
 This will systematically work through the network nodes, starting with the controller and working outwards.
 For each node, the controller will request an update to the nodes neighbors - this can take up to a minute to complete foe each node, although it is normally much less.
 The neighbor update will only be performed on nodes that are *listening* - this means battery devices will not be updated through this process but they should be updated by the controller.